Main navigation

 Selected interns will participate in IIHG events and work to complete a bioinformatics project with a University of Iowa faculty member.

 Iowa City gets consistently high ratings from national indexes of great places to live, combining the community atmosphere with a cosmopolitan flair.
-It offers an abundance of cultural, historical and recreational opportunities similar to those in a large city.
-The downtown area has a pedestrian mall with unique shops, restaurants and live music, and hosts yearly events such as the Jazz Festival, bike and road races, and several art festivals.
+It offers an abundance of cultural, historical and recreational opportunities.
+The downtown area has a pedestrian mall with unique shops, restaurants, live music, Farmer's Market, and hosts the Summer of the Arts.
 In addition, Iowa City is an active community with many hiking/biking trails and parks to explore.
 The IIHG Summer Internship program encourages students to take advantage of the many opportunities Iowa City has to offer in the summer.